 And if this isn’t enough motivation to persuade you to come with us to Sri Lanka, have a read of the thoughts of our former president, Dan Lewis, on his experience to Sri Lanka as a first year in 2016:

 “Going on tour with the club is a great thing to do.
 Whether you know all the clubmen going or none, you’ll come

 back having run a few clubmen out on picturesque pitches, seen unbelievable sights and forged some friendships that will last throughout university.
 Sri Lanka was the first tour I went on as a fresher and was one of the reasons I joined the club.
 I told myself I’d just do the one, but Sri Lanka was so good that it made me want to go on the next two as well!
 We played a match at Galle, snapped many a selfie with some elephants and even had a fish pedicure in the Madhu River.
 Sri Lanka was full of beautiful things to see, great experiences and is something not to miss.
 Many nights were spent in beach bars and all days were spent sweating to death, but it was one of my highlights of my first 3 years at Warwick and something I would recommend to anyone.”

 So with this all in mind, feel free to contact our Tour Sec Saurav Parmar (S.Parmar.firstname.lastname@example.org), President Joe Randall (J.Randall.email@example.com) or any other members of the exec to find out more about this incredible opportunity!
-We are also aiming to hold an international tour meeting with a representative from Edwin Doran, our tour provider, early in term 1, so keep checking this page for more details about this.
+Come along to our tour meeting on Wednesday 10th October in the Oculus – room 1.01 – at 4pm to find out about all things tour from our travel agent Edwin Doran.